 $179.99 -> $139.99

 Don’t forget to add some of the most critical parts of a new gaming rig, the accessories!
-You might want to visit our other post about the best gaming mouse to get started with the most precise gaming mice on the market!
+You might want to visit our other post about the best gaming mouse and best gaming keyboard, and best gaming chairs to get your accessories ready to game.

 Part 2: Assembling Your PC